Blue Apron tumbles again in its second day as its IPO settles for a down round

 On the one hand, IPOs are supposed to be fundraising rounds, and Blue Apron’s debut yesterday pretty much confirmed that it was able to raise as much money as possible.
 But the stock went nowhere on its first day, and now it’s dipped below that initial pricing, effectively meaning the IPO was the equivalent of a down round — and the company has a whole different set of standard to which it’ll be held accountable.

-There are a couple of reasons why this is probably happening.
+There are a couple of possible reasons why this is happening.
 It’s easy to point to the shadow of Amazon making a huge $13.7 billion bid for Whole Foods and the massive looming threat that poses.
 After all, Amazon specializes in logistics and delivery, and it just purchased hundreds of stores that have access to fresh food and ingredients.

-It would seem like a small effort to build a kind of product like Blue Apron within the Amazon empire, and that may even be attractive given that the company shot to $800 million in revenue in a short period of time.
+It would seem like a small effort to build a kind of product like Blue Apron within the Amazon empire, and that may even be attractive, given that the company shot to $800 million in revenue in a short period of time.
 Amazon, too, has shown a willingness to bulldoze into areas that may seem semi-unrelated to its core business of selling products online — like buying Twitch and running servers.

 Still, Blue Apron is certainly spending a ton of money acquiring customers — and it’s not clear if those customers are sticking around.
 The company burned through more than $52 million and it added around 160,000 customers.
 The company’s customer base is growing, but that’s a huge investment in acquiring new customers and hoping they order food on a regular basis.
 Either the company is having trouble getting them on board, or they are churning a lot and just trying the product as an experiment or using it once or twice a month.